Process & Timeline

 Once your contract is signed, you’ll be introduced to your Pre-Site Coordinator, your main contact during the pre-site stage.
 We’ll then schedule your selections appointments, where you’ll personalise your home with products and colors to match your style.

 Tip: Begin planning and getting quotes for the demolition of your home by finding a licensed, qualified contractor.
+See our knockdown rebuild guide for more information.

 Step 5: Building Approval